Mota Zinzuda

 Mota Zinzuda (Village ID 515780) is a village near Savar Kundla, Amreli District, India.
 It is located 6 km from Savar Kundla.
-Mota Zinzuda is situated approximately 37km away from the district headquarters of Amreli.
+Mota Zinzuda is situated approximately 37 km away from the district headquarters of Amreli.

 The village is also home to a temple located on a mountain, which is revered by the local population.
 There is a PHC (Primary Health Care) center in Mota Zinzuda that provides care for residents in 17 nearby villages.

 Nana Zinzuda is an adjacent village to Mota Zinzuda.
 Discussions on merging both the villages into a single village named Zinzuda are ongoing.
 The two areas of the newly merged village will be called Mota and Nana corresponding to the location of Mota Zinzuda and Nana Zinzuda respectively.
 Mota Zinzuda is home to various Shaivite temples of reverence such as: Nilakanth Mahadev, Bhadeshwar Mahadev, NanaZinzuda-Som Temple, Kanteswar Mahadev, Rameswar Mahadev, and Ramji Mandir.

 The village also houses two temples dedicated to the Hindu God Hanuman namely Gadadhari Mahavir temple and Hanumanji Mandir.

 According to the 2011 Census, the total population of this village is 4,965 with 2,561 males and 2,404 females.
 There are about 972 houses in Mota Zinzuda.